kelsiesmurphy/portfolio/src/content/posts/02-untitled.md

 ---
-title: "Untitled"
+title: "Hello World"
-publishedAt: 2023-05-24
+publishedAt: 2024-02-03
-description: "Lorem ipsum dolor sit amet consectetur et ultrices blandit neque ege"
+description: "This is a test blog post to check functionality"
-slug: "untitled"
+slug: "hello-world"
 isPublish: true
 ---